gargsaar/singlepage_website_ni/_posts/2019-08-24-life-is-full-of-surprises-mostly-good.markdown

 To my surprise, she was not alone.
 She was with Riya.
 Her best friend, and my school mate who had a crush on me.
 The laddoo in my heart split into two.

 Next sixty minutes was the most beautiful time of my life.
 I had the best blind date possible.
-It was a date with just not one, but two beautiful girls.
+It was a date with not one, but two beautiful girls.
 One who liked me and the other whom I liked.